scarletquasar/GitGrabber.NET/README.md

 <p align="center">Get data directly from the official GitHub API in a fast and practical way and use it directly in your .NET projects.</p>

 ## Usage
-To get started with GitGrabber you have to install the package manually adding the `git-grabber.dll` in the project and a reference in the *.csproj:
+To get started with GitGrabber you have to install the package manually adding the `git-grabber.dll` (of /out/ folder in the repository) in the project and a reference in the *.csproj:
 ```html
 <ItemGroup>